 You signed up for HubSpot on the free plan.
 It was excellent.
 Contact management, a sales pipeline, email tracking, basic forms: all there, all free, all in one place.
 Then your business grew, you needed sequences, or proper automation, or more than two users, and suddenly someone sent you a quote that made your eyes water.

 If that story sounds familiar, you are not alone.
-It is one of the most consistent frustrations I hear from small business owners when they come to me after a year or two on HubSpot.
+It is one of the most consistent frustrations we hear from small business owners when they come to us after a year or two on HubSpot.
 The platform is not a scam.
 The free tier is genuinely one of the best in the market.
 But the jump from free to “actually useful for a growing SME” is where the wheels come off for a lot of businesses, and the full cost is rarely spelled out clearly.

 This post does what HubSpot’s own pricing pages do not: lays out the real numbers in pounds sterling, names the fees that catch people off guard, and gives you an honest view of who the platform is actually right for.